JustinDFuller/computer-science/README.md

 ### Formulas

-1. Brute force: create all permutations of the thing.
+1. Brute force: create and search all permutations for a condition.

 Loop over the string, number, or array to find every permutation.
-Check every permutation for the thing.
+Search every permutation for the condition (ex. duplications).
 This may involve 3 loops: loop over the iterable, loop again from each starting point, potentially loop over again if you need to check the contents of each permutation (like duplicates).

-_Algorithmic Complexity:_ Exponential.
+_Algorithmic Complexity:_
+  - Time: almost Cubic O(n^3) but you can optimize to not run all 3 loops for the entirety of the array.
+  - Space: Linear O(m) have to create a map of seen values, limited by charset of whatever you index values by (ex.
+UTF chars).

 2. Sliding Window